 A bit about the chocolate cakes (tips and tricks)

-So this batter feels off when you make it.
+- So this batter feels off when you make it.
 It feels like there isn’t enough liquid, and the mixture is almost too thick to spread around.
 That’s ok; it’s supposed to be that way.
-The chocolate cakes bake up perfectly, stay super moist, but have a good firm consistency.
+The chocolate cakes bake up perfectly, stay super moist, but hold together.
 This recipe is very similar to my cheesecake filled chocolate bundt cake.
-It’s also a great little showstopping dessert!
+It’s also a great little show-stopping dessert!
+For more tips for success when baking with almond flour, check out my full guide here.

-To spread the batter evenly, use the back of a wet spoon.
-Push the batter into the cake pan walls and try to level out to the top.
+- To spread the batter evenly, use the back of a wet spoon.
+Push the mixture into the cake pan walls and try to level out to the top.
 An offset spatula works very well.

-I used three 6-inch cake pans (for pretty photos), but two 8-inch cake pans work perfectly well for this recipe.
-Do not feel you need to use the 6-inch pans.
+- I used three 6-inch cake pans (for pretty photos), but two 8-inch cake pans work perfectly well for this recipe.
+The recipe card has cooking times for 8-inch cake pans (as they tend to be the standard in most kitchens) if you do use 6-inch cake pans reduce the cooking time by 5 minutes.

-(for the sake of a photo I made a hell of a mess.
-OY)
+(for the sake of a photo I made a hell of a mess.)

 You have several options with the cherry filling.